August Schleicher

 August Schleicher ([ˈaʊɡʊst ˈʃlaɪçɐ]; 19 February 1821 – 6 December 1868) was a German linguist.
+Schleicher studied the Proto-Indo-European language and devised theories concerning historical linguistics.
 His great work was A Compendium of the Comparative Grammar of the Indo-European Languages in which he attempted to reconstruct the Proto-Indo-European language.
 To show how Indo-European might have looked, he created a short tale, Schleicher's fable, to exemplify the reconstructed vocabulary and aspects of Indo-European society inferred from it.

 Life

 Schleicher was born in Meiningen, in the Duchy of Saxe-Meiningen, southwest of Weimar in the Thuringian Forest.
 He died from tuberculosis at the age of 47 in Jena, in the Duchy of Saxe-Weimar-Eisenach, in present-day Thuringia.

 Career

 Schleicher was educated at the University of Tübingen and Bonn and taught at the Charles University in Prague and the University of Jena.
 He began his career studying theology and Oriental languages, especially Arabic, Hebrew, Sanskrit and Persian.
-Combining influences from the seemingly opposed camps of scientific materialism and the idealist philosophy of Georg Wilhelm Friedrich Hegel, he formed the theory that a language is an organism, with periods of development, maturity and decline.
-Languages start out simpler than they will become.
-The state of primitive simplicity is followed by a period of growth, which eventually slows and gives way to a period of decay (1874:4):
+Combining influences from the seemingly opposed camps of scientific materialism and the idealist philosophy of Georg Wilhelm Friedrich Hegel, he developed the theory that a language is an organism, with periods of development, maturity and senescence.
+Languages begin relatively simply.
+The state of primitive simplicity is followed by a period of growth and increased complexity, which eventually slows and results in a period of decay (1874:4):